UnbearableLightnessOfBeing/UnbearableLightnessOfBeing.github.io/README.md

 # quote-generator
-a front-end app resembling to-do list that generates famous quotes using api and stores them
+a front-end app resembling to-do list that generates and stores famous quotes using api

 Decided to build this simple app to practice DOM manipulations.Cancel changes +1 project for the portfolio.